 In 2009, Domino’s pizza hit rock bottom.
 Their pizza was terrible and in a US survey, they ranked last for taste preference.
 This motivated them to overhaul their brand.

 They recognised the digital transformation importance early on and started with a customer-focused strategy.
-After reconsidering their ingredients and improving the quality of their pizzas, Domino’s differentiated themselves with “quick response” through online platforms.
+After reconsidering their ingredients and improving the quality of their pizzas, Domino’s differentiated itself with “quick response” through online platforms.

 Domino’s was one of the first large chains to introduce online ordering, it made sure that whether customer orders through the website or through their app, the customer wouldn’t spend more than 10 seconds to place the order.

 Additionally, relying on accurate location data analysis, Domino’s found out that all grab and go kiosks and other fast-food providers have lots of traffic and there’s no strong provider for Pizza, so they decided to deliver 150,000 hotspots to customers without having an actual physical address.

 Today, just over 60% of Domino’s orders are now digital and around 10 percent are walk-ins.

 Why Your Business Needs Digital Training: Final Thoughts

 Perhaps a decade ago, people would say that digital is the future.
 By now, you probably know that the answer to why your business needs digital training is.
 Digital is already happening.
 It will only continue to grow.